HKFP has assembled a guide to mental health services available in Hong Kong. Last updated: June 2023.

 Seeking medical help: Public hospitals & governmental services

 Hospital Authority: A person wishing to receive medical assistance for mental health illnesses – be it depression, anxiety, eating disorders, or substance abuse – via public hospitals or clinics first needs a referral from a general doctor.
 Following that, a meeting with a specialist will be arranged, and a triage assessment then determines how urgent the patient’s case is.
 The waiting time to be referred to an outpatient clinic at a psychiatry specialist outpatient clinic is dependent on the assessment.
 Currently, the waiting time for each hospital cluster is as follows:

-Depending on the situation and the needs of the patient, the specialist clinic could also refer the patient to clinical psychologists with the Hospital Authority to facilitate recovery.
+Depending on the situation and needs of the patient, the specialist clinic could also refer the patient to clinical psychologists with the Hospital Authority to facilitate recovery.

 Patients with special needs may be referred to the Castle Peak Hospital, which provides services such as alcohol and substance abuse treatment, old age psychiatry and more.
 The Hospital Authority also has a special programme for patients with psychosis.

-Social Welfare Department: Apart from the Hospital Authority, the Social Welfare Department also provides free clinical psychology assistance.
+Social Welfare Department: Aside from the Hospital Authority, the Social Welfare Department also provides free clinical psychology assistance.
 One can call the departmental hotline for assistance and visit the Integrated Family Services Centre in their district, and speak with a social worker; after the initial screening, the social worker may make a referral to the corresponding Clinical Psychology Unit for psychological services.

 For free one-stop mental health services, anyone aged 15 or above and their families can also visit the department’s Integrated Community Centres for Mental Wellness, which are found in all districts in the city.
 Those in need can then be referred to the Hospital Authority’s Community Psychiatric Service.